jesusgraterol/jesusgraterol/README.md

 ## Hi!
 My name is Jesus Graterol

-I am a Web Developer with 10+ years of experience building scalable web applications and REST-based APIs.
+I’m a Web Developer with 10+ years of experience, specializing in scalable, high-performance solutions, including web applications, RESTful APIs, and database architectures.

 My proficiency extends to data science, allowing me to train and serve complex machine learning models over the Internet.

 As a problem solver with meticulous attention to detail, I'm adept at identifying and resolving intricate challenges quickly and efficiently.

 ## Tech Stack

 #### Programming Languages